zhao1701/tweetrater/readme.md

 As a result of the min_df and max_df hyperparameter values, the corpus vocabulary was reduced from roughly 16,000 terms to 168 terms.

 #### Multinomial Naive Bayes with term frequency vectors
 In a Multinomial Naive Bayes model, term frequency vectors are used in place of term presence vectors.
-The two are the same except that a term frequency vector contains values counting the number of terms a term appears in a tweet rather than indicating whether a term is merely present.
+The two are the same except that a term frequency vector contains values counting the number of times a term appears in a tweet rather than indicating whether a term is merely present.
 A grid search for optimal hyperparameter values returned the same as those for Bernoulli Naive Bayes.

 #### Multinomial Naive Bayes with TF-IDF
 The term frequency-inverse document frequency vectorization of a tweet takes the term frequency vectorization a few extra steps.
 First, whereas previously a term frequency vector consisted of integers representing the multiplicities of terms within a tweet, TF-IDF normalizes these values by dividing each vector element by the number of terms in the tweet.
 Thus, additional information about the length of a tweet is incorporated into the model.
 The IDF part of the model then weights each element of the vector, penalizing terms that appear too frequently in other tweets and boosting rarer terms.